rastersoft/dbuilder/README.md

 Also, to access these widgets it is possible to use a textual description (the widget name) contained in an string, which also can be sent natively through DBus.

-Nearly all the useful data in a widget is contained in public properties.
+Nearly all the useful data in the most common widgets are contained in public properties.
 Thanks to the properties system available in Gtk3, it is possible to refer to a property using a string with its name, instead of using specific methods.
 Again, those strings can be sent through DBus.

 Finally, when setting a callback for a signal, the signal name is specified using a text string, so this also allows to create a DBus remote method that links a signal